 The following serious adverse reactions are described elsewhere in the labeling:

-- All-Cause Mortality [see BOXED WARNING and WARNINGS AND PRECAUTIONS]
+- All-Cause Mortality [see BOX WARNING and WARNINGS AND PRECAUTIONS]

 - Mortality Imbalance and Lower Cure Rates in Hospital-Acquired Pneumonia [see WARNINGS AND PRECAUTIONS]